 https://sites.google.com/site/constitutionstudyguide/ or www.usconstitution.net

 Tests covering four academic areas: Language Arts (Writing and Reading); Math, Science, and Social Studies

-The tests range from 90 or 150 minutes each.
+The tests range from 75 to 150 minutes each.
 Testing schedule is set up to allow an individual to take at least two of the exams at the same time.